-- The First Reader will serve as the key subject matter expert and will guide the student in their research; the First Reader must have either a Ph.D. or D.Min. - The Second Reader will also be a subject matter expert that will provide additional subject matter expertise.

-• The Research Director will serve as a research guide and support the student in obtaining IRB approval and preparing for the proposal defense.
+- The First Reader will serve as the key subject matter expert and will guide the student in their research; the First Reader must have either a Ph.D. or D.Min. - The Second Reader will also be a subject matter expert that will provide additional subject matter expertise; the Second Reader will typically have a doctorate in a related field. - The Research Director will help the student identify a plausible research topic, obtain IRB approval, and serve as the methodologist.